 The following persons (the "requisitionists") are entitled to put forward a proposal (which may properly be put to the meeting) for consideration by the shareholders at AGM:

-- any shareholder holding not less than one-fortieth of the total voting rights of all shareholders at the date of the requisition a right to vote at the AGM; OR
+- Shareholder(s) representing at least 2.5% of the total voting rights of all shareholders at the date of the requisition having the right to vote on that resolution at the AGM; OR

 - The written request must state the resolution, accompanied by a statement of not more than 1,000 words with respect to the matter referred to in any proposed resolution or the business to be dealt with at that meeting, signed by the requisitionists (or 2 or more copies which between then contain the signatures of all the requisitionists).

-- The written request must be deposited at 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong, the registered office of the Company, for the attention of Company Secretary not less than 6 weeks before the meeting in the case of a requisition requiring notice of a resolution and not less than 1 week before the meeting in case of any other requisition.
+- The written request must be deposited at 23rd Floor, Lincoln House, Taikoo Place, 979 King's Road, Quarry Bay, Hong Kong, the registered office of the Company, for the attention of Company Secretary not less than 6 weeks before the AGM to which the request relates; or if later, the time at which notice is given of the AGM.

-- The request will be verified with the Company's share registrar and upon their confirmation that the written request is proper and in order, the Company Secretary will ask the Board of Directors to include the resolution in the agenda for the AGM provided that the requisitionists have deposited or tendered with the requisition a sum reasonably sufficient to meet the Company's expenses in complying with such request.
-On the contrary, if the written request has been verified as not in order or the requisitionists have failed to deposit sufficient money to meet the Company's expenses for the said purposes, the requisitionists will be advised of this outcome and accordingly, the proposed resolution will not be included in the agenda for the AGM.
+- The request will be verified with the Company's share registrar and upon their confirmation that the written request is proper and in order, the Company Secretary will report back the request to the Board of Directors to include the resolution in the agenda for the AGM.
+If the written request has been verified as not in order, the requisitionists will be advised of this outcome and accordingly, the proposed resolution will not be included in the agenda for the AGM.

-Article 105 of the New Articles of Association of the Company provides that no person, other than a retiring Director, shall be eligible for election to the office of Director at any general meeting unless:
+Article 111 of the Articles of Association of the Company provides that no person, other than a retiring Director, shall be eligible for election to the office of Director at any general meeting unless: